regtracks/regtracks/spec.md

 #### 3.3.4

 The prefix `optionally` allows a rule or block to be skipped.
-If a rule or block can be matched with this prefix can be matched, it is matched, the highest-up rule being matched first.
+If a unit with this prefix can be matched, it is matched, the highest-up rule being matched first.

 #### 3.3.5

-The prefix `or` allows a rule or block to be used as a match instead of the previous rule or block.
+The prefix `or` allows a unit to be used as a match instead of the previous rule or block.
 This allows 'branching' as seen in railroad diagrams.

 #### 3.3.5.1

-`or` must follow a block or other rule - it can never be attached to the first rule in a block or pattern.
+`or` must prefix a unit following another unit - it can never be attached to the first rule in a block or pattern.

 #### 3.3.6

-The prefix `after` specifies a rule that must be matched to allow a 'repetition' rule to repeat back to the start.
-It must be followed by a single rule or a block, e.g. `after any a-z` or `after { # some pattern goes below`.
+The prefix `after` specifies a unit that must be matched to allow a 'repetition' rule to repeat back to the start.
+It must be followed by a single unit, e.g. `after any a-z` or `after { # some pattern goes below`.

 This means that: